commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 - **KMS**: `10.1.1.1`
 - **Validator node**: `10.1.1.254`

-The protection at the door opening level will be the following
+The protection is at the port opening level and it's the following
 - **KMS**: no open ports, only access to the lan or vpn towards the Validator node
 - **Validator node**:
      - port `26656` open on all ip